tazim5032/bookish/README.md

 - **JavaScript (ES6)** for implementing functionalities.
 - **LocalStorage** for saving user preferences and wishlist data.

-## Live Demo
-You can view the live version of the app here: [Live Link](https://your-live-app-link.com)

 ## API Documentation
 For more information on the API used in this project, please visit the [Gutenberg Books API Documentation](https://gutendex.com/).